-Braided configuration reaches in the study area include the Chakachatna River upstream of Straight Creek, Noaukta Slough, and the Upper McArthur River.
-The Chakachatna River reach is very typical of a braided configuration; numerous channels flow at different water levels, the number of channels being a function of the discharge The Noaukta Slough configuration entering the reach. appears to be due more to lack of channel capacity than to excessive deposition of sediments.
-However, dune bedforms extended across most of the channel width in many locations indicate that heavy bedloads are transported at and above some threshhold discharge. braided reach on the Upper McArthur River is a result of It contains numerous small channels sediment deposition. flowing at different water levels.
+Braided configuration reaches in the study area include the Chakachatná River upstream of Straight Creek, Noaukta Slough, and the Upper McArthur River.
+The Chakachatna River reach is very typical of a braided configuration; numerous channels flow at different water levels, the number of channels being a function of the discharge entering the reach.
+The Noaukta Slough configuration appears to be due more to lack of channel capacity than to excessive deposition of sediments.
+However, dune bedforms extended across most of the channel width in many locations indicate that heavy bedloads are transported at and above some threshhold discharge.
+The braided reach on the Upper McArthur River is a result of sediment deposition.
+It contains numerous small channels flowing at different water levels.